- 539 students, third form through post-graduate

 - 78% / 22% boarding-to-day student ratio; all students must board for one year

-- Hill students are from 28 states and 23 foreign countries
+- Hill students are from 28 states and 21 countries

 - The Hill School is accredited by the Middle States Association and the Ten Schools Admission Organization (TSAO).

 - The Hill offers 32 interscholastic sports programs and 11 arts performances per year.

 - The Student Activities Office offers a wide variety of on-and off-campus opportunities to students.